edgarburgues/RVmanager/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
+You can read the full license [here](LICENSE).
-You are free to use, modify, and distribute this software as long as the license terms are respected.

 ### Disclaimer: